 - 3. State Land Use.
-Urban (U). - 4.
+Agricultural (A). - 4.
 General Plan.
-Land Use Pattern Allocation Guide (LUPAG) map designates the property as Low Density Urban (ldu) and Important Agricultural Lands (ial). - 5.
+Land Use Pattern Allocation Guide (LUPAG) map designates the property as Important Agricultural Lands (ial). - 5.
 Subdivision Code Requirements.
 The subdivision code requires that subdivisions be served by a water system meeting the minimum requirements of the County Department of Water Supply (DWS) and be provided with water mains and fire hydrants installed to and within the subdivision in accordance with the rules and regulations of the DWS. - 6.
 Subdivision Request/PPM.
-Subdivision application SUB-16-001572 was submitted to subdivide the subject TMK property into 3 lots.
-Further action on the subdivision application has been deferred pursuant to letter dated August 23, 2016 in the subdivision file. - 7.
+Subdivision application SUB-17-001746 was submitted to subdivide the subject TMK property into 3 lots and a road lot.
+Further action on the subdivision application has been deferred pursuant to this variance application received in this office on July 27, 2017.
+It was agreed to by the applicant and the department that the effective received date was reset to October 6, 2017, the day that official comments were received from the Department of Water Supply informing that there was only the existing one (1) meter servicing the property and that the existing water system in the area could not support any additional water meters for this subdivision. - 7.
 Variance Application.
-The variance request from water supply improvements for two of the three (3) lots was acknowledged by Planning Department letter dated January 27, 2017.
-This variance application includes background history and circumstances and information regarding the pending subdivision application. - 8.
-Variance Application (VAR-17-000405) Agency Comments and Requirements. - a.
-State of Hawai'i-Department of Health (DOH): See attached memorandum dated February 13, 2017.
+The variance request from water supply improvements for two (2) of the three (3) lots was acknowledged by Planning Department letter dated October 18, 2017.
+This variance application includes background history and circumstances and information regarding the pending subdivision application.
+There is a 5/8" meter serving the subject property.
+However, no additional meters are available without extensive water system facilities improvements. - 8.
+Agency Comments and Requirements. - a.
+State of Hawai'i-Department of Health (DOH): See attached memorandum dated October 23, 2017.
 (Exhibit A) - b.
-County of Hawai'i Fire Department (HFD): See attached memorandum dated February 13, 2017.
+County of Hawai'i Fire Department (HFD):See attached memoranda dated November 2, 2017.
 (Exhibit B) - c.
-Department of Water Supply (DWS): See attached memorandum dated February 10, 2017.
+Department of Water Supply (DWS): See attached memoranda dated November 13, 2017.
 (Exhibit C) We have also attached their comments in response to the subdivision application.
 (Exhibit D) - d.
-No other agency comments were solicited and none were received. - 9.
-Notice to Surrounding Owners/Posted Sign.
-The applicant submitted evidence, dated February 19, 2016, regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the Hawai'i County Code (HCC).
-A picture of the posted sign was also submitted.
-The evidence also indicates that a notice of the application was sent to the surrounding property owners on February 9 2017 as required by Section 23-17(a). - 10.
-Comments from Surrounding Property Owners or Public.
-There were no written comments on this application received from the surrounding property owners or the public.
+No other agency comments were solicited and none were received.